PaddlePaddle/PaddleSpeech/README.md

 We provide a cloud training module for users to do the distributed cluster training on [PaddleCloud](https://github.com/PaddlePaddle/cloud), to achieve a much faster training speed with multiple machines.
 To start with this, please first install PaddleCloud client and register a PaddleCloud account, as described in [PaddleCloud Usage](https://github.com/PaddlePaddle/cloud/blob/develop/doc/usage_cn.md#%E4%B8%8B%E8%BD%BD%E5%B9%B6%E9%85%8D%E7%BD%AEpaddlecloud).

-Then, we take the following steps to sumbit a training job:
+Then, we take the following steps to submit a training job:

-- go to directory:
+- Go to directory:

     ```
     cd cloud
     ```
 - Upload data:

-    Data must be uploaded to PaddleCloud filesystem to be accessed from a cloud job. `pcloud_upload_data.sh` helps do the data packing and uploading:
+    Data must be uploaded to PaddleCloud filesystem to be accessed within a cloud job. `pcloud_upload_data.sh` helps do the data packing and uploading:

     ```
     sh pcloud_upload_data.sh